Red Velvet (group): 2018: Worldwide recognition and Summer Magic

 Red Velvet's solo concert Red Room was held in Tokyo, Japan on March 28 and 29 at the Musashino Forest Sports Plaza, a 10,000-seat capacity venue built for the 2020 Tokyo Olympics.
 On the second day, the group announced that they would be officially debuting in Japan in July.
 On April 1, 2018, Red Velvet performed alongside other selected South Korean artists for an inter-Korean concert in Pyongyang, North Korea, making them the first artist from SM Entertainment in fifteen years since Shinhwa to perform in North Korea.
 Joy was unable to perform with the group due to scheduling conflicts with the filming of Tempted.
 On April 29, 2018, Red Velvet held their first fan meeting at the Rosemont Theater in Chicago, to an audience of 4,000.
 The event was first solo performance by a female K-pop group in the United States since 2016.
 The group later toured six Japanese cities in May and June to a total of 20,000 people.
 Their debut Japanese EP, #Cookie Jar, was released on July 4, 2018, by label Avex Trax and included six new songs, including the Japanese versions of "Dumb Dumb", "Russian Roulette" and "Red Flavor".
 Other songs on the album were "#Cookie Jar" ,"Aitai-tai", and "Cause It's You".
 The EP debuted at number three on the Oricon Weekly Albums chart and sold 26,124 copies in its first week of release in Japan.

 On July 19, 2018, Red Velvet announced that they would be making a comeback and that they had filmed their music video outdoors in Gyeonggi-do.
 The songs from the new album were performed at Red Velvet's second concert, Redmare, held in Seoul from August 4 to 5.
 On August 6, Red Velvet released their second summer EP, Summer Magic, containing eight tracks, including one bonus track and one iTunes exclusive track.
 Its lead single "Power Up" earned the group a "perfect all-kill" for the first time in their career when it topped all of South Korea's real-time, daily and weekly music charts upon release.
-The music video for "Power Up" was the only K-pop music video on Billboard's list of 50 best music videos of 2018.
+The music video for "Power Up" was the only K-pop music video on Billboards list of 50 best music videos of 2018.
 In September and October, the group brought their Redmare concerts to Bangkok, Taipei and Singapore.
 Red Velvet released their third album in the year and fifth EP overall on November 30.
 The six-track EP, RBB, was supported by lead single "RBB (Really Bad Boy)" and its English version.